RDFLib/sparqlwrapper/README.md

 * `script`: some scripts to run the library against some SPARQL endpoints.

+## Documentation

+The SPARQLWrapper documentation is available online at https://rdflib.github.io/sparqlwrapper/doc/latest/.

 ## License

 The package is licensed under [W3C license](https://www.w3.org/Consortium/Legal/2015/copyright-software-and-document).